California High-Speed Rail: Initial Operating Segment (IOS)

-The Authority is advancing work in sections, first targeting full completion of a "Initial Operating Segment" (IOS).
-Within this segment, are under active construction.
+The Authority is advancing work in sections, first targeting full completion of a 171 mi "Initial Operating Segment" (IOS).
+Within this segment, 119 mi are under active construction.

 The IOS is intended to begin carrying passengers along a limited portion of the route before the full Phase 1 is completed.
 This initial service would span either from Merced or Madera, to Fresno and Hanford, and then to Bakersfield.
 High-speed trains would fully replace existing, slower Amtrak Gold Runner service south of Merced to Bakersfield.
 Gold Runner passengers continuing to Southern California currently transfer to Amtrak Thruway buses at Bakersfield.
 This bus connection will remain necessary until the construction of Phase 1 reaches Palmdale, where the high speed rail station will be integrated with the existing Metrolink transportation hub.